rexresearch

 transfer processes and apparatus.
 The invention has general

-applicability in the fields of combustion and heat transfer and is
+applicability in the fields of combustion and heat transfer and

-electrical power generation.
-In addition, non-industrial
+heating and for electrical power generation.
+In addition,

-applications of the invention include cooking appliances, stoves,
+non-industrial applications of the invention include cooking

-water heaters, furnaces and the like.
+appliances, stoves, water heaters, furnaces and the like.

-In accordance with one aspect of the present invention, a swimming
+In accordance with one aspect of the present invention, a

-removably attached to the fuselage by a locking mechanism whereby
+swimmer connection mechanism removably attached to the fuselage

-attached to the fuselage.
+installed within the propulsor and attached to the fuselage.

 Some embodiments of this aspect of the present invention may